erlang/otp/system/doc/reference_manual/ports.md

 Examples of how to use ports and port drivers are provided in [Interoperability Tutorial](`e:system:tutorial.md`).
-For information about the BIFs mentioned, see the `m:erlang` manual page in ERTS.
+For information about the BIFs mentioned, see module `m:erlang` in ERTS.

 ## Ports